TeamDev-IP/JxBrowser-Gallery/web-server/chart-rendering/README.md

    the web client if necessary.
 4. The chart-drawing mechanism that works identically on a web server, a desktop app, a console app, and in any other environment where JxBrowser is available.
+5. The ability to switch between Java and Kotlin APIs of JxBrowser, which are interchangeable and offer the same functionality, depending on the project's language of choice.

 ### Description